PerlAlien/Alien-Build/README.md

     my $decoded_res = $build->decode($res);

 Decode the HTML or file listing returned by `fetch`.
+Returns the same hash structure described below in the hook documentation.

 ## prefer

     my $sorted_res = $build->prefer($res);

 Filter and sort candidates.
 The preferred candidate will be returned first in the list.
 The worst candidate will be returned last.
+Returns the same hash structure described below in the hook documentation.

 ## extract

     my $dir = $build->extract;
     my $dir = $build->extract($archive);

+Extracts the given archive into a fresh directory.
+This is normally called internally to [Alien::Build](https://metacpan.org/pod/Alien::Build), and for normal usage is not needed from a plugin or [alienfile](https://metacpan.org/pod/alienfile).

 ## build

     $build->build;

+Run the build step.
+It is expected that `probe` and `download` have already been performed.
+What it actually does depends on the type of install:

+- share

+    The source is extracted, and built as determined by the [alienfile](https://metacpan.org/pod/alienfile) recipe.
+If there is a `gather_share` that will be executed last.

+- system

+    The `gather_system` hook will be executed.

+## meta

+    my $meta = Alien::Build->meta;
+    my $meta = $build->meta;

+Returns the meta object for your [Alien::Build](https://metacpan.org/pod/Alien::Build) class or instance.
+The meta object is a way to manipulate the recipe, and so any changes to the meta object should be made before the `probe`, `download` or `build` steps.

 # HOOKS